dstbnnybdrm/CM470-Decent-Sampler-Instrument/README.txt

 the keyboard straight to my audio interface. the only processing done was some minor noise reduction to tame some harsh static-y sounds in the high end.

-provided are some controls for the attack and release parameters. some sounds have unique, built-in release samples.
+⚘ SOUNDS & FUNCTIONALITY  ⚘

-list of all the tones and their categories:
+here's a list of all the sounds and their categories:

     KEYBOARD
         PIANO